 Pedaling for Peace

 On April 15, 2012 I started riding my bicycle cross-country from Jacksonville, Florida in voluntary support of the Nuclear Age Peace Foundation (NAPF) and the work of author and Peace Leadership Director for the NAPF, Paul K. Chappell.
 By July 4th, I had covered over 1300 miles to just west of Luling, Texas where a major mechanical failure brought this first stage of my cross-country journey to an end.
 After storing my bicycle and trailer with my aunt and uncle in Weatherford, Texas, I flew from Dallas to Santa Barbara, California to attend the NAPF First Annual Peace Leadership Summer Workshop.
 I then lived and worked in Santa Barbara for several more months before I returned to Jacksonville and sold off the rest of my possessions that I could to help fund a continuation of my journey.
 Starting June 8, 2013 and ending August 9, 2013, I rode from Weatherford, through 400 miles of the central Texas hill country, including Austin, Texas, back to Luling.
-It was at this point that a friend of mine invited me to work for a brief period in Pennsylvania before flying me back to Santa Barbara where I have continued volunteering for the NAPF as well as for the Santa Barbara Bike Coalition.
-As of August 9th, 2014 I will begin"Stage III" of my cross-country adventure, this time heading south from Santa Barbara to San Diego and then east with my goal being to finally connect my route again in New Braunfels, TX.
-I am ever grateful for the ongoing support of friends and family and all of my hosts as this endeavor would not be possible without you!
+It was at this point that a friend of mine invited me to work for a brief period in Pennsylvania before flying me back to Santa Barbara where I continued volunteering for the NAPF as well as for the Santa Barbara Bike Coalition.
+As of August 9th, 2014 I began"Stage III" of my cross-country adventure, this time heading south from Santa Barbara to San Diego and then east with my goal being to finally connect my route again in New Braunfels, TX.
+I am ever grateful for the ongoing support of friends and family and all of my hosts and other supporters along the way as this endeavor would not be possible without you!